 Individuals who smoke in areas prohibited by the ordinance are guilty of an infraction punishable by fines up to $250.

-Chicago's Clean Indoor Air Ordinance is a success.
-More than two years after the law was strengthened, compliance with the ordinance is widespread.
-In a city with literally hundreds of thousands of public places and places of employment, the City receives an average of only about two dozen reports of violations a month.
+Chicago's Clean Indoor Air Act is a success.
+Research has proven this ordinance is a life-saving measure that had dramatically improved the health of Chicago residents.
+The policy is popular, too, and compliance with the ordinance is widespread.
+The City receives an average of only about two dozen reports of violations a month.